Inspired by God’s heart for poor and marginalised people

 The INF/UK office is based in Birmingham.

-There are eight permanent staff, headed up by John Reynolds [CEO], and a number of volunteers.
-We support the work of INF by finding people to serve with INF, raising much needed money from individuals, churches, and trusts, and encouraging prayer for INF staff and projects.
+There are six permanent staff, one pastor, and one volunteer.
+The team is headed up by John Reynolds [CEO].
+We support the work of INF by raising much needed money from individuals, churches, and trusts, and encouraging prayer for INF staff and projects.

-The work is overseen by a board of nine trustees with a broad experience of Christian mission, especially in Nepal.
+The work is overseen by a board of eight trustees with a broad experience of Christian mission, especially in Nepal.